Dental Crown Silver Spring, MD

 The Dental Crown Process

-On the first or second visit with Dr. Rever, we will take a dental impression using the latest digital technology.
+We will make a dental impression using the latest digital technology on your first or second visit.
 This will ensure a natural and custom fit to the dental crown without hurting your gum line.
-We will then color-match the restoration to make sure your new crown matches your existing teeth.
+We will then color-match the restoration to ensure your new crown matches your teeth.

-Many patients may benefit from the use of porcelain crowns because of their strength and natural aesthetic.
-The patient will receive a temporary crown to protect the tooth from any further damage while we wait for the final product from the dental lab.
+Many patients may benefit from porcelain crowns because of their strength and natural aesthetic.
+The patient will receive a temporary crown to protect the tooth from further damage while we wait for the final product from the dental lab.

 Same-Day Crowns in Silver Spring, MD